-On the completion of any stay, the central heat should be left to run on its timer but care should be taken to ensure all doors and windows are closed to conserve heat.
+On the completion of any stay, the central heat should be left to run on its timer due to Covid-19 we ask that guests open all windows prior to leaving hostel unless it is raining.

 The shower rooms, bedrooms and drying room also have standby electric heater and these sould be left off unless required.

 Water for the hostel comes from a well below the hostel and is pumped up under pressure to the house and hostel.
 The water is filtered and treated before use.
 The isolation switch for the pump is in the four single bed room and is suitably identified.
 It should remain on unless there is an obvious need to switch it off.